cryi/aka-mn/readme.md

+(Deprecated) It is not possible to create AKA masternodes anymore.
+Setup will be updated, once AKA team implements necessary changes for masternodes to return. (*You can still use this setup to setup standard akroma node - no rewards - to support AKA decentralization.*)

-# AKROMA FULL/BOOT MASTERNODE SETUP © cryon.io 2018
+## AKROMA FULL/BOOT MASTERNODE SETUP © cryon.io 2018

-## Automated setup (ubuntu and derivatives with apt & sudo)
+### Automated setup (ubuntu and derivatives with apt & sudo)

 Note: *All parameters inside [] has to be submitted without [], e.g. `--user=[user]` as `--user=akroma`*
 0. `cd [path to directory containing this readme]`